.

 Pair Sentenced for Murrieta BB Gun Spree

-Nicholas Fowler and Joshua Rochford were sentenced to six months in jail plus restitution for the April 19 BB gun vandalism spree through Murrieta and neighboring cities.
+The suspects were sentenced to six months in jail plus restitution for the April 19 BB gun vandalism spree through Murrieta.

 Two 21-year-old men who went on a vandalism spree throughout Murrieta and neighboring cities, firing BBs through the windows of dozens of parked cars, pleaded guilty today to felony vandalism and were immediately sentenced to six months in jail and ordered to pay $47,000 in victim restitution.